Moffitt Cancer Center’s Commitment to the LGBTQ+ Community

 - Disability Matters, Steps-to-Success Award

-- Human Rights Campaign, Leader in LGBTQ Healthcare Equality for eight consecutive years
+- Human Rights Campaign, Leader in LGBTQ Healthcare Equality for the 10th time in 2022

 Clinical Care and the LGBTQ+ Patient